Pediatric Airway Health

 How is sleep disordered breathing diagnosed?

 Our practice employs a comprehensive diagnostic process, evaluating the entire craniofacial complex, posture and cervical spine.
-We work collaboratively with physical therapists, ENTs, pediatricians, and myofunctional therapists to develop individualized treatment plans that may involve interceptive orthodontics, myofunctional therapy, or referral for medical intervention.
+We work collaboratively with physical therapists, ENTs, pediatricians, OTs, chiropractors, naturopaths, pediatric functional medicine providers and myofunctional therapists.
+We develop individualized, integrative treatment plans that may involve interceptive orthodontics, myofunctional therapy, or referral for medical intervention.

 By addressing airway issues during critical growth periods, we aim to facilitate nasal breathing day and night, support optimal facial development, enhance sleep quality, and reduce long-term health risks associated with sleep-disordered breathing.